-Rachel Rizzo was always interested in human health and an undergraduate course in epidemiology sparked her interest in the population aspect.
+Rachel Hoopsick was always interested in human health and an undergraduate course in epidemiology sparked her interest in the population aspect.
 “This course made me realize the importance of health promotion and disease prevention versus disease treatment,” she explained.

 After deciding to further her education with a master’s degree in epidemiology, the Buffalo native did not have to look far to find a program that met all of her needs.